-- The capacity of fuse must be chosen appropriately to the current requirement.
-The normal household does not require much of electricity so smaller fuse can be installed but for small scale industries larger fuse than the household is needed and for large industries where heavy machinery are to be operated, a large capacity fuse is required.
+- The capacity of fuse must be chosen appropriately for the current requirement.
+The normal household does not require much of electricity so smaller fuse can be installed but for small-scale industries, larger fuse than the household is needed and for large industries where heavy machinery are to be operated, a large capacity fuse is required.

 - Each room or flat must have different fuse associated with them.
 If one fuse goes off then only that room's (flat) electricity is cut off rather than the entire house.